Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:23:52 - Glauber Costa

 Which is again really relying on what I believe to be the defining characteristic of the edge.
 You replicate it in all of those locations, but your client doesn't have to choose the location.
-Like if you're running on Cloudflare, like the Cloudflare, you're gonna from your workers, you're gonna fire a request to a single URL, there is a torso URL and we will figure out what is the replica that's closest to you.
+If you're running on Cloudflare, from your Workers you're going to fire a request to a single URL, a Turso URL, and we will figure out what replica is closest to you.
 And then you can create more replicas, ad hoc replicas.
-I mean creating a replica is very
+I mean, creating a replica is very

 00:24:24 - Anthony Campolo